psevestre/openid-fapi/Financial_API_Grant_Management.md

 `grant_id`: string value identifying an individual grant managed by a particular authorization server for a certain client and a certain resource owner.
 The `grant_id` value MUST be unique in the context of the authorization server that issued it.

 Note: a client (as logical entity) MAY use multiple client ids to deliver its service across different platforms, e.g. apps for iOS and Android and a Web App.
 It is RECOMMENDED that the AS supports sharing of grants among client ids belonging to the same client.
-Sector identifier URIs as defined in [@!OpenID.Registration] is one option to group client ids under single administrative control.
+Sector identifier URIs as defined in [@OpenID.Registration] is one option to group client ids under single administrative control.

 `grant_management_mode`: string value controlling the way the authorization server shall handle the grant when processing an authorization request.
 This specification defines the following `grant_management_mode` values: